Current climate and nature education is inadequate

-Students aren't being prepared to face the effects of climate change, or taught to understand the solutions.
+Students aren't being prepared to face the effects of climate breakdown and biodiversity loss, or taught to understand the solutions.

 But we can change this

-The UK education system needs to be reformed around climate justice and sustainability.
+The UK education system needs to be reformed around climate justice, the natural world, and sustainability.
 We are campaigning to bring about this change.

 Arrow pointing right